KodakBrwn/Database-Project/README.md

 # Database Project
-A console based interface for modifying a database using Java.
+A console based interface for modifying the community_rentals database using Java.